 - When courses are offered (subject to change)

 - PSY 6430: Personnel Selection and Placement.
-This course teaches you the legal requirements for personnel selection systems, and how to design and evaluate the adequacy (reliability and validity) of personnel selection and placement instruments.
+This course is designed to teach students: (1) the legal and professional requirements for personnel selection and placement programs; (2) how to design and conduct job analyses, interviews, and tests that conform to the legal and professional requirements; and (3) how to evaluate the adequacy (the reliability and validity) of personnel selection and placement instruments.

 - PSY 6440: Personnel Training and Development.
 This course emphasizes the principles of behavior analysis as they apply to learning as well as techniques and administrative procedures used in the development of human resources at all levels.

 - PSY 6450: Psychology of Work.
 This course is an advanced course designed to examine human behavior in organizations from a behavioral psychology perspective.
 Topics covered include: the history of industrial/organizational psychology, motivation, performance improvement techniques, compensation, quality, job satisfaction and its relation to productivity, and the ethics of personnel management.
 Students entering the course are expected to have an understanding of the basic principles of operant and respondent conditioning because these concepts are used to interpret and analyze worker behavior.

 - PSY 6510: Behavioral Systems Analysis.
 This course trains you on applying behavioral systems analysis concepts to the design of systems which yield objective measures of critical organizational business indices.